MarisLeander/stance-detection-german-llm/README.md

 ### Gemini Pro

-**Important:** Before running a new inference, you may need to manually delete previous predictions from the database (e.g., `DELETE FROM predictions WHERE model = 'gemini-pro'`).
+**Important:** Before running a new inference, you may need to manually delete previous predictions from the database (e.g., `DELETE FROM predictions WHERE [CONDITION]'`).

 #### Engineering Dataset
 To run inference on the engineering dataset, execute the script: